ossf/wg-best-practices-os-developers/docs/Correctly-Using-Regular-Expressions.md

 ## Contributions and Corrections Welcome

-If you have any additions, changes, or corrections you'd like to suggest, please [open an issue](https://github.com/ossf/wg-best-practices-os-developers/issues).
+If you have any additions, changes, or corrections you'd like to suggest, please [open an issue](https://github.com/ossf/wg-best-practices-os-developers/issues) or [create a pull request](https://github.com/ossf/wg-best-practices-os-developers/pulls).
 We appreciate your contributions!

 ## License